 The critical option around the types of surrogacy available is very dependent on the health of both or one of the couple.
 Preference for the decision may be around genetics, and wanting the infant to carry the DNA of at least one of the partners.
 Alternatively, the couple may feel that the use of donor sperm and donor egg would be a better choice, so that neither DNA is used thus avoiding straining the relationship in future years.

-At Genesis Fertility, our goal is to prepare you for the journey that lies ahead.
+At ACME Fertility, our goal is to prepare you for the journey that lies ahead.
 Knowing and understanding the costs, and creating a budget at the beginning of your surrogacy process can help to reduce stress and delays later on.

 We are dedicated to helping you start your family through surrogacy affordably.
 We do so by offering a range of pricing and financing options to benefit you.